criteo/command-launcher/gh-pages/content/en/docs/overview/system-package.md

 ## System commands

-To extend command launcher, you need to specify `system` type command in a system package.
+To extend Command Launcher built-in functionality, you need to specify some `system` type commands in a system package.
  The following table lists available system commands:

 | system command name | description                                     |